WenjiangDeng/MAX/README.md

 #### Do not forget to replace "/path/to/" by your local path.
 ## 3. Generate the wild-type + mutant reference and the design matrix X

 This step will generate (1) the reference which contains both wild-type and mutant alleles and (2) the X matrix (design matrix).
-The input parameters are: a list of mutations, a GTF file, the wild-type transcriptome reference, the version of gene model ("hg19" or "hg38") and the working directory.
-The commands are:
+The input files for this step are: a list of mutations, the GTF file, the wild-type transcriptome reference, the version of gene model ("hg19" or "hg38") and the working directory.
+When you have prepared these files, the commands to start the analysis are:

 ```sh
 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.refGene.gtf.gz